2022 Copa Colsanitas

 The 2022 Copa Colsanitas (branded as the 2022 Copa Colsanitas presentado por Zurich for sponsorship reasons) was a women's tennis tournament played on outdoor clay courts.
-It was the 24th edition of the tournament and part of the 250 category of the 2022 WTA Tour.
+It was the 24th edition of the Copa Colsanitas and part of the 250 category of the 2022 WTA Tour.
 It took place at the Country Club in Bogotá, Colombia, from 4 April to 10 April 2022.